 Refer to the recipe card for complete instructions and ingredient amounts.

-- Cook rice per package directions, using chicken broth in place of water for added flavor.
+- Cook the rice per package directions, using chicken broth in place of water for added flavor.
+(Image 1)

-- Meanwhile, heat a skillet over medium heat.
-Add oil and onions and peppers.
+- Meanwhile, heat oil in a skillet over medium heat.
+Add the onions and peppers.
 Cook for 2-3 minutes until they start to soften.
-(Image 1)
+(Image 2)

 Variations

-- Use corn and black beans in place of peppers and onions.
+- Add corn or black beans.
 Incorporate as a separate layer or mix into the turkey mixture.

 - Add a layer of refried beans in place of the rice.